cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 **2)** For felCat8, reformat the supplemental materials to create a .vcf (with a subset of variants).

 I think this may be easier if there was raw data and the genotypes were exported in a different way.
 However, I think I can improve upon my initial mapping by taking Cinnamon's WGS data into consideration.
+Namely, Given that [Cinnamon](https://www.nature.com/news/2007/071031/full/news.2007.208.html) has both SNP chip and [WGS](https://www.ebi.ac.uk/ena/data/view/SRX2376197) data, I think I can use that to better verify the genotypes that I re-processed (comparing the genotypes to Bastu's variants) as well as expand the number of sites used.

 For that, I first created a similar gVCF for Cinnamon, and I extracted the variant calls at the same position on felCat8 using `extract_Cinnamon_felCat8_genotypes.pl`.
 I then added the data (slightly reformatted) from the SNP chip data for *Cinnamon* and *WGA12682* using `add_Gandolfi_PED_alleles.pl`.

 ```diff
 - Please that I will be revising my code from this step forward.
 So, I apologize in advance for the confusion.